usnistgov/800-63-3/sp800-63-3/cover.md

 </div>

-This recommendation, along with accompanying recommendations in the SP 800-63 document set, provide technical guidelines for Federal agencies implementing digital authentication and is not intended to constrain the development or use of standards outside of this purpose.
+These guidelines provide technical requirements for Federal agencies implementing digital authentication and is not intended to constrain the development or use of standards outside of this purpose.
 The recommendation covers remote authentication of users (such as employees,